 The disclosure of payments we have committed to make under our contractual obligations are summarized in our Annual Report on Form 10-K for the twelve months ended December 31, 2012, in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" under the caption "Contractual Obligations."

 Item 3.
-OUANTITATIVE AND OUALITATIVE DISCLOSURES ABOUT MARKET RISK.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK.

-(amounts in thousands, except per share data)
+(amounts in thousands, except percentages)

 Interest Rate Risk